-First, just bending down to touch your toes (or as far as you can) and slowly coming back up without falling over is a great goal to achieve.
+Bending down to touch your toes (or as far as you can) and slowly coming back up without falling over is a great goal to achieve.

 If you’re looking for additional motions, try raising one of your legs behind you to be parallel with your torso.
 Try clasping your hands behind your back and allowing them to fall forward, using gravity to enhance the motion.

-Both forward facing lunges and side lunges are great for building strong core muscles by engaging them to maintain your balance.
+Both forward-facing lunges and side lunges are great for building strong core muscles by engaging them to maintain your balance.

 While in a lunge position, tilt and rotate your torso to stretch different muscles, as well as lean forward and back.
 These are great foundational stretches, but when you’re starting off, don’t hesitate to hold onto something to prevent falling over.